Winters Truck Accident Lawyer

 - Failure to properly screen the driving records of a trucker

 Those in smaller passenger vehicles are more likely to be severely injured in a truck collision than in a crash with a smaller car.
 Vehicle occupants often sustain injuries that leave them with permanent disabilities, chronic pain, and fatal trauma.
 Some severe injuries that can occur in a trucking accident include:

 - Internal organ trauma

 - Severe burns

 - Traumatic brain injuries

-If you or a family member has suffered a significant injury because of another party's negligence, call our experienced Truckee injury attorneys at (530) 392-9400 or (800) 404-5400 for free, friendly advice.
+If you or a family member has suffered a significant injury because of another party's negligence, call our experienced Winters truck accident attorneys at (530) 392-9400 or (800) 404-5400 for free, friendly advice.

 Editor's Note: This page has been updated for accuracy and relevancy. [cha 10.12.22]